passsy/kt.dart/README.md

 ## Motivation

-Dart already has a great API for collections.
-But `List` in dart has some disadvantages compared to a `List` in Kotlin which this problems tries to solve.
-In a nutshell Darts `List` is better comparable to Kotlins `Array`:
+Although Dart already has a great implementation for collections, its `List` has some disadvantages compared to a `List` in Kotlin which this package tries to solve.
+In a nutshell, Dart's `List` is better comparable to Kotlin's `Array`:
-- Darts `List` quals only compares identities, not the content of the `List` which is hard to understand for newcomers.
+- Dart's `List.equals` only compares identities, not the content of the `List` which is hard to understand for newcomers.
-- Darts `List` is mutable by default, offering mutation methods even for immutable lists which crash at runtime.
-Those errors could be easily preventable with correct types.
+- Dart's `List` is mutable by default, offering mutation methods even for immutable lists which crash at runtime.
+Those errors could easily be prevented with correct types.
-- Darts `Iterable` methods are uncommon.
-Most languages support `flatMap` and `filter` whereas dart offers `expand` and `where`.
+- Dart's `Iterable` methods are uncommon.
+Most languages support `flatMap` and `filter` whereas Dart offers `expand` and `where`.

 Also Darts `Iterable` methods aren't extendable.
 The only solution to bring kotlins cool operators to Dart is to create my own collections.